-Cutting out starchy pasta is a great way to save calories… but you need to replace those noodles with something tasty!
-Spaghetti Squash is one of the simplest healthy swaps you could make for traditional pasta. it can be used in sweet and savory dishes, but the most common for meal prepping is exactly like you see it here or with some meat sauce.
+Cutting out starchy pasta is a great way to save calories, but you need to replace those noodles with something that's like noodles, but also tasty!
+Spaghetti Squash is one of the simplest healthy swaps you could make for traditional pasta if you are looking to reduce carbs and/or eat more veggies in general.
+(Spaghetti squash contains about 10 grams of carbs per cup, a fraction of pasta's typical carb count.)
+This squash can be used in sweet and savory dishes, but the most common use for meal prepping?
+Well, it just so happens to be with meatballs, or even with some meat sauce.

 - 1 tbsp Sriracha